HillaryDanan/abstraction-intelligence/papers/prediction_requires_abstraction.md

 Predictions combine content (X) with modality (future).
 This is compositional structure: the systematic combination of representational elements to generate new representations.

 **Established finding**: Human cognition exhibits systematicity and productivity—the ability to understand and generate novel combinations of familiar elements (Fodor & Pylyshyn, 1988).
-Someone who understands "the cat chases the mouse" can understand "the mouse chases the cat" without additional learning.
+Someone who understands “the cat chases the mouse” can understand “the mouse chases the cat” without additional learning.

 **Established finding**: Compositional structure requires representations that factor into recombinable parts (Lake et al., 2017; Marcus, 2001).
 This factorization is itself a form of abstraction—extracting the compositional structure from holistic patterns.